Neural Bregman Divergences for Distance Learning: Introduction

 Learning a task-relevant metric among samples is a common application of machine learning, with use in retrieval, clustering, and ranking.
 A classic example of retrieval is in visual recognition where, given an object image, the system tries to identify the class based on an existing labeled dataset.
 To do this, the model can learn a measure of similarity between pairs of images, assigning small distances between images of the same object type.
 Given the broad successes of deep learning, there has been a recent surge of interest in deep metric learning---using neural networks to automatically learn these similarities~\citep{hoffer2015deeptriplet,huang2016local,zhang2020deepspherical}.

 The traditional approach to deep metric learning learns an embedding function over the input space so that a simple distance measure between pairs of embeddings corresponds to task-relevant spatial relations between the inputs.
 The embedding function $f$ is computed by a neural network, which is learned to encode those spatial relations.
 For example, we can use the basic Euclidean distance metric to measure the distance between two samples $x$ and $y$ as $\|f(x) - f(y)\|_2$.
 This distance is critical in two ways.
 First, it is used to define the loss functions, such as triplet or contrastive loss, to dictate \textit{how} this distance should be used to capture task-relevant properties of the input space.
-Second, since $f$ is trained to optimize the loss function, the distance influences the embedding function that is learned.\footnote{ Outside of deep learning, the classic approach to metric learning aims to fit a Mahalanobis distance, represented as $\|W(x - y)\|_2$.
-This can be viewed as a special case where the embedding is a linear layer.}
+Second, since $f$ is trained to optimize the loss function, the distance influences the learned embedding $f$.

 This approach has limitations.
 When the underlying reference distance is asymmetric or does not follow the triangle inequality, a standard metric cannot accurately capture the data.
-An important example is clustering over probability distributions, where the standard k-means approach with Euclidean distance is sub-optimal, leading to alternatives like the KL-divergence \cite{banerjee2005clustering}.
+An important example is clustering over probability distributions, where the standard k-means approach with Euclidean distance is sub-optimal, leading to alternatives being used like the KL-divergence~\citep{banerjee2005clustering}.
 Other cases include textual entailment and learning graph distances which disobey the triangle inequality.

-Can we generalize the distance measure in a manner that can be learned?
-A natural class of distances that include common measures such as the squared Euclidean distance are the Bregman divergences~\cite{Bregman1967}.
-They are parametrized by a strictly convex function and measure the distance between two points $x$ and $y$ as the first-order Taylor approximation error of the function originating from $y$ at $x$.
-The goal is that by learning a Bregman divergence we can infer an appropriate metric from data, instead of fixing the Euclidean distance as the final metric between embeddings.
+Recent work has shown interest in learning an appropriate distance from the data instead of pre-determining the final metric between embeddings~\citep{cilingir2020deep,pitis2020inductive}.
+A natural class of distances that include common measures such as the squared Euclidean distance are the Bregman divergences~\citep{Bregman1967}.
+They are parametrized by a strictly convex function $\phi$ and measure the distance between two points $x$ and $y$ as the first-order Taylor approximation error of the function originating from $y$ at $x$.
+The current best approach in Bregman learning approximates $\phi$ using the maximum of affine hyperplanes~\citep{siahkamari2020learning,cilingir2020deep}.